AdobeDocs/advertising.en/help/search-social-commerce/common-tasks/custom-metrics/custom-metric-create.md

 ---
 title: Create a custom metric
 description: Learn how to configure custom metrics, which are calculated from standard metrics.
+exl-id: 14a768f5-3c7f-4e8e-bcd0-66b176052a25
 ---
 # Create a custom metric